DevangML/Pandemic-Warrior/README.md

 # Modules
 1. Best Practices to prevent COVID-19:

-&emsp;&emsp;In this module we have explained the best practices that are necessary to prevent COVID-19 infection.
+&emsp;&emsp;<pre>In this module we have explained the best practices that are necessary to prevent COVID-19 infection.</pre>

 2. COVID-19 Mutation’s information: